Skip to content

 CISMA Fiduciary Fundamentals

-Managing fiduciary responsibilities for a CISMA can feel overwhelming—but it doesn’t have to be.
-This training will walk participants through best management practices, tips for staying organized, and strategies to simplify grant reporting.
-Attendees will gain practical tools to streamline fiduciary tasks, ensure compliance, and build confidence in their role.
-The session will also include a Q&A section so participants can bring their own questions to the group.
+Managing fiduciary responsibilities for a CISMA can feel overwhelming—but it doesn’t have to.
+This training walks participants through best management practices, tips for staying organized, and strategies to simplify grant reporting.
+Attendees will gain practical tools to streamline fiduciary tasks, ensure compliance, and build confidence in their roles.
+A Q&A section allows participants to bring their own questions to the group.

 Understanding the Chart of Accounts & Financial Reporting for Grants